 - Student research: I completed an essay for Food Security and Sovereignty dicussing how food insecurity exacerbates mental health problems.
 I studied this across cultures and geographies worldwide, and concluded that to create sustainable societies, we need to take mental health considerations more seriously.
 I'll be presenting this research at the International Conference of Undergraduate Research.

 - Career Sector Interests: Further study; I am applying for an integrated Masters and PhD in the United States, aiming to research the impact of the Higher Education system on the mental health of first generation and low-income background students.

 - Ranked 4th in Europe in Times Higher Education Europe Teaching Rankings (2018).

 - Ranked 8th in The Guardian's UK University League Table (2018).

-- Driven by a set of Global Research Priorities, including Energy, International Development, and Sustainable Cities.
+- Driven by a set of Global Research Priorities, including Energy, Food, and Sustainable Cities.